-Jefferson County Virtual Farm Tour
+Jefferson County Farm Tour

 Celebrating locally grown food, fiber, and farm-made products

 Calling ALL JeffCo farms and farmers!

 Sign-up today for the the 21st annual Jefferson County Farm Tour!

 Ways to participate:

 Host visitors on-site the weekend of September 16-17, 2023, in full compliance with public health and safety protocols set by the State of Washington.
 All Host Farms must provide proof of liability insurance that covers farm visitors.
 If this is a barrier to participation, please contact Megan Claflin, Jefferson County Farm Tour Coordinator, at [email protected] or (360) 305-8488.